PrashantMohite1/Java/Core-Java-Notes/oops-in-java.md

 Data abstraction is the process of hiding certain details and showing only essential information to the user.
-Abstraction can be achieved with either abstract classes or interfaces (which you will learn more about in the next chapter).
+Abstraction can be achieved with either abstract classes or interfaces.

 -    To use an abstract class, you have to inherit it from the base class.
 Here, you have to provide implementations for the abstract methods, else it will become an abstract class.